 Introduction

-The plan here is to cover the ground in two fairly distinct parts, putting less emphasis on the details which only Christians are interested in, and focusing mainly on the Christian faith from the perspective of Jesus, using only language which makes sense to people outside the church.
-In the process, we can attempt to imagine what the Church might look like if it concentrated on following Jesus in the modern world.
+We are aiming to focus mainly on the Christian faith from the perspective of Jesus, using only language which makes sense to people outside the church.
+As we do this, we can attempt to imagine what the Church might look like if it concentrated on following Jesus in the modern world; we will be putting less emphasis on the details which only Christians are interested in,

 As always, if anyone wants to offer a different framework or strategy, please let us know.